Key security terms to know

-Origin of the SSAE 16 audit
+What is the SSAE 16 audit?

-In the 1990s, the American Institute of Certified Public Accountants (AICPA) guidelines offered an examination for service providers based on Statements on Auditing Standards (SAS) 70 — the focus of which was ensuring that appropriate controls were in place at businesses that engaged service organizations to perform tasks that could have an impact on that business’s financial statements.
+In the 1990s, the American Institute of Certified Public Accountants (AICPA) guidelines offered an examination for service providers based on Statements on Auditing Standards (SAS) 70.
+The focus of these guides were to ensure that appropriate controls were in place at businesses that engaged service organizations to perform tasks that could have an impact on that business’s financial statements.

 The SSAE 16 was a set of auditing standards and guidance published by the Auditing Standards Board (ASB) of the AICPA, and it applied specifically to SOC 1 reports.
 A SOC 1 report documents an organization’s internal controls that are likely to be relevant to an audit of that organization’s financial statements.

-Changes from the SSAE 16 audit standard to the SSAE 18 require companies to take greater ownership of their own internal controls around the identification and classification of risk and to enact appropriate management of third-party vendor relationships.
-Specifically, SSAE 18 requires identification of subservice or third-party organizations used to provide services, as well as the controls that those organizations employ to provide services to their customers.
-SSAE 18 also requires an organization to implement controls to monitor, in turn, the relevant controls employed by third-party organizations.
-(Learn more about implementing a vendor management policy.)
+Changes from the SSAE 16 audit standard to the SSAE 18 require companies to take greater ownership of their own internal controls around.
+SSAE 16 vs. SSAE 18 controls were specifically around identification and classification of risk and to enact appropriate management of third-party vendor relationships.

 Overall, the SSAE 18 standard includes enhancements intended to increase the usefulness and quality of SOC reports.
 SSAE 18 addresses different types of attestation reports, including and beyond the SOC 1, though a SOC 1 remains a typical report generated from an audit against the SSAE 18 standard.

 Auditing and reporting against industry standards like SSAE 18 are key components of a holistic approach to compliance risk management.
 How can your company ensure that the providers with whom you do business are meeting your needs and regulators’ requirements for security, confidentiality, and information privacy?

 SOC 2 audits and reports are also an essential part of demonstrating your company’s security practices and evaluating vendors to ensure that their security is up to agreed-upon standards.
-The SOC 2 report structure — based on the five Trust Services Criteria of:
+The SOC 2 report structure is based on the five Trust Services Criteria of: